 The class of 1964 brought the first Jack the Bulldog to campus in 1962.
 According to popular legend, the puppy refused to answer to the name that students gave him (Hoya) and only responded to “Jack.”
-The current mascot is often seen skateboarding across the court during games.

 Requests for Jack

 The Jack Crew is responsible for walking Jack during the day and evening and for escorting him to various events on campus.
-Students are asked to become members of the Jack Crew before walking Jack.
+Students are asked to apply to become members of the Jack Crew before walking Jack.

 Appearances at Social Functions